Sebastianhju/Runeterra-5e/Runes.md

 ### Scorch  <img src="https://github.com/Sebastianhju/Runeterra-5e/blob/main/img-runes/Sorcery/Scorch.png" Align=left width=7% height=7%>

-When you damage an enemy, you can choose to give them stacks of burn equal 2+ your proficiency bonus.
-Once this effect is used, it cannot be used again until 30 seconds have passed.
+When you damage an enemy, you apply scorch to the target.
+Once this effect is used it cannot be used again until 24 seconds have passed.

-_Burn: At the start of their turn, a creature with burn stacks takes force damage equal to the stacks of burn and remove the amount of stacks by one.
-A creature can have a maximum of stacks equal to five times your proficiency bonus_
+_Scorch: A creature with Scorch takes 1d6 force damage at the start of their turns and counts as burning for the sake of other spells and effect.
+Scorch can only be removed by a lesser/greater restoration or dispel magic spell_

 ---